 Unfortunately, due to listservs like FreeCycle and Craigslist, there aren't as many children's resale shops in New York City as there used to be.
-But we found a half-dozen secondhand stores where you can buy (or sell!) kids' clothing, gear and even toys.
+But we found five secondhand stores where you can buy (or sell!) kids' clothing, gear and even toys.

 Clementine – Greenwich Village

 39 1/2 Washington Square South near MacDougal Street

 Clementine bills itself as "extraordinary consignment," and carries maternity clothes and children's wares up to 4T.
 Local mom Cara Wall and her mother, Myrle, founded the shop after Cara's frustration with not being able to find a quality consignment shop during her pregnancy.